erikh/border/README.md

 - [x] Provides TCP and HTTP Load Balancing
 - [ ] TLS Termination
 - [ ] Load Balancing of less typical DNS situations, such as SRV records (think tools like Samba or LDAP).
 - [x] Health checks are a part of DNS, and when a health check is failed, DNS is automatically adjusted.
-- [ ] Zone Transfers do not use the unwieldy and frequently insecure AXFR protocol, instead opting for the protections provided by JOSE.
+- [x] Zone Transfers do not use the unwieldy and frequently insecure AXFR protocol, instead opting for the protections provided by JOSE.
 Full configuration is synced, not just zones.
 - [ ] Built-in Let's Encrypt and ACME support
   - [ ] For TLS Termination
   - [ ] For DNSSEC (still need to look deeper into this one)
-- [ ] Self-Distributing architecture means fire-and-forget deployments, and a fully STONITH (Shoot the offending node in the head) architecture.
+- [x] Self-Distributing architecture means fire-and-forget deployments, and a fully STONITH (Shoot the offending node in the head) architecture.
 - [ ] ngrok-like agent to help border traverse NAT firewalls as well as more entrenched network configurations behind e.g. Corporate Firewalls.
 - [ ] Split Horizon support baked into the service, on a per network and per zone basis.
-- [ ] Capacity management in the config, e.g., "this webserver can handle 10k connections at a time, and that one can handle 5k, so don't route more than that there".
+- [ ] Capacity management in the config, e.g., "this webserver can handle 10k
+      connections at a time, and that one can handle 5k, so don't route more than that there".
   - [ ] Consensus based connection tracking so that load balancers can manage all servers in a criss-cut pattern, not just pool of servers that are lost when the balancer goes down.
 - [ ] We are debating adding a caching proxy ala Squid / Varnish, as it may also be a good fit in this service with a minimal footprint overall.

 ## Some operational notes

-Since Border is quite literally vaporware at the time of this writing, I wanted to jot down a few operational notes about how Border is expected to work.
+[Here](example.yaml) is an example configuration.
+Documentation will come soon, but this displays most of the service's features at this time.

 Elections are held when the publisher is no longer responsive.
 This is a configurable parameter (at least, eventually).
 At the point an election is